oslomarketsolutions/website/src/pages/en/products/index.md

     header: Stock trading in GDPR  and MiFID II-compliant client portals
     image: /img/productsPagePlaceholder.png
     overline: Web Trader
-    text: >-
+    text: >
-      Empower your investors with a web trader providing streaming data to the browser with a sub-second delay.
-Full order depth, international data, suitability tests, Iceberg orders and stop loss are just a few of the things we cover in the standard framework on which we rely to build a customized trader just for you.
-The powerful Admin Tool gives your employees easy access to a full audit trail, ability to see the same as the client, flexibility to adjust client communication and to publish analysis reports and more.
+      Empower your investors with a web trader providing real-time streaming data to the browser.
+Full order depth, international data, suitability tests, Iceberg orders and stop loss are just a few of the things we deliver with standard OMS framework.
+In which we build a fully customizable trader for your needs.
+This is up to date and compliant with GDPR and MiFID II regulations.

+      The admin tool gives entitled employees easy access to client management and support functions.
 standardProducts:
   arena:
     buttonText: Contact us